dobages93/nuxtjs-apollo/README.md

 My Nuxt.js playground project.
 I have added a GraphQL server and apollo-client v2 to communicate with it via vue-apollo.

+## Requirements

+You need a local mongodb server running on the default port.

 ## Build Setup

 ``` bash